-The next step in her entrepreneurial career led to OuttaBox, a consultation company which provides two basic services; one is helping small businesses (focusing mainly on woman founded businesses) get digitized and integrating IT into their operations.
+The next step in her entrepreneurial career led to OuttaBox, a consulting company that provides two basic services; one is helping small businesses (focusing mainly on women-founded businesses) get digitized and integrating IT into their operations.
 Secondly, OuttaBox also helps small businesses test out their applications and products and advises them if there are to be any improvements.

-Faiza described that Pakistani startup ecosystem is still in its initial developmental stage.
-She explained that unlike the developed countries, we are yet to explore different entrepreneurial options and opportunities, whether they are related to technology or any other sector.
-Pakistan sees a growth and expansion in its IT sector, and Faiza is optimistic about the future it seems to promise.
+Faiza described that the Pakistani startup ecosystem is still in its initial developmental stage.
+She explained that, unlike the developed countries, we are yet to explore different entrepreneurial options and opportunities, whether they are related to technology or any other sector.
+Pakistan sees growth and expansion in its IT sector, and Faiza is optimistic about the future it seems to promise.